Article co-written by Marion Duchatelet and Jonathan Loriaux.

 Initially, I had titled this part "Personalization and segmentation", but it's far too reductive for all that there is to put here.
 Besides, personalization and segmentation are two sides of the same coin!

-What we call campaign management here are the manipulations (no, not the brain washing) that take place at the time of sending.
-By default (we will see how to go further in the part dedicated to creativity and message) the content of an email is generated (or assembled) just before it is sent.
-The campaign management consists therefore, before sending, in defining who receives which email, to whom we display such or such content block, and when the email will be sent.
+What we call campaign management here are the manipulations (no, not brain washing) that take place at the moment of sending.
+By default (we'll see how to go further in the section dedicated to creativity and messaging), the content of an email is generated (or assembled) just before it's sent.
+Email campaign management Before sending, you need to define who will receive which email, who will see which content block, and when the email will be sent.

 Artificial intelligence